reziamini/laravel-easypanel/README.md

 [name]: action name (should be equals to model name in lower case word)
 [MODEL]: Model name

 2 .
-Edit CRUD config in `resources/cruds/name.php` based on your needs
+Edit CRUD config in `resources/cruds/name.php` based on your needs.

 3 .
+Add CRUD name to `easy_panel` config file in `action` key.

+4 .
 Run CRUD creator command to make CRUD files and components :

 ```bash
 php artisan panel:crud [name]